RafaelSdeSouza/ADA8/README.md

     sudo apt-get install r-base
     sudo apt-get install jags

+It likely that you will get an error message after the ``update``.
+This is not significant for our purpouses.
+The other steps should work as planned despite of them.

 In order to get Rstudio choose the appropriate version of Rstudio from [this page](https://www.rstudio.com/products/rstudio/download/).